 - Where can I get more information (Femring)?

 Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.

-Some estradiol products placed directly into the vagina are used for "local" treatment of vaginal menopause symptoms involving the secretions and surrounding tissues of the vagina.
-Other vaginal estradiol products are used for treating menopause symptoms affecting the vagina as well as other parts of the body (such as hot flashes).
-This type of vaginal estradiol has "systemic" effects, meaning that it can affect parts of the body other than where the medicine is placed or applied.
+Some estradiol products placed directly into the vagina are used for "local" treatment of vaginal menopause symptoms (such as dryness, burning, and irritation).
+Other vaginal estradiol products are used for treating vaginal menopause symptoms and symptoms that affect other parts of the body (such as hot flashes).
+This type of vaginal estradiol has "systemic" effects, meaning that it can affect parts of the body other than where the medicine is directly applied.

 Estradiol vaginal (systemic) may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Remove the vaginal ring and seek emergency medical attention if you have: fever with nausea, vomiting, diarrhea, muscle pain, dizziness, fainting, and/or sunburn-like skin rash.
 These may be signs of a life-threatening disease called toxic shock syndrome.

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

 - swelling or tenderness in your stomach;

 - jaundice (yellowing of the skin or eyes);